HappySeaFox/sail/FAQ.md

 Embedding SAIL is not fully supported.
 SAIL alters global CMake variables like `CMAKE_C_FLAGS`, so embedding it is not recommended.
 One of the possible options is to build SAIL separately.

+## Does SAIL support big-endian platforms?

+No. Currently SAIL supports little-endian platforms only.

 ## I have questions, issues, or proposals